Classic posologyr models

 The estimates of the parameters for the residual error model on the standard deviation scale, either in a vector:

-sigma = c(additive_a = 3.4, proportional_b = 0.227)
+sigma = c(additive_a = 3.4, proportional_b = 0.227)in a matrix:

 or in a named list (for multiple endpoints):